jasondown/100-days-of-code/log.md

 **Details**:

  - Refactored some of the Vikings episode Wikipedia scraper code.
 I figured out how to pass the [Html Type Provider](http://fsharp.github.io/FSharp.Data/library/HtmlProvider.html) as a parameter in a function so I could make some code reuse.
 Instead of instantiating one per season directly, I wrapped the type, providing the season 1 table as sample data.
 Then I used the *Load* function to create each season.
-Changes can be seen [here](https://github.com/jasondown/FunWithFSharpData/commit/0e79445abaa236e128384db03ff4080d425d7198) (*Note: There was a bug in the refactored code where all episodes were being reported as season 1.
-This has been fixed*).
+Changes can be seen [here](https://github.com/jasondown/FunWithFSharpData/commit/0e79445abaa236e128384db03ff4080d425d7198). *NOTE: There was a bug in the refactored code where all episodes were being reported as season 1.
+This has been fixed*.
  - Created another example using the [JSON Type Provider](http://fsharp.github.io/FSharp.Data/library/JsonProvider.html) and the free [IEX Trading API](https://iextrading.com/developer/docs/#getting-started) to grab a bunch of *tech giant* stock quote information and display the current trading price.
 Again, you get Intellisense from the JSON returned from the API.

 **Examples**: Here is an animated GIF showing the stock quote code in use with F# Interactive: